iamkirankumaryadav/ETL/SAP BW.md

 - and loading it into the data warehouse for analysis.

 2. **Data Modeling:**
-- A flexible data modeling framework, allowing users to define data structures and relationships to represent complex business entities.
+- A flexible data modelling framework, allowing users to define data structures and relationships to represent complex business entities.

 3. **Data Aggregation and Summarization:**
 - Enables data aggregation and summarization, reducing data volume and simplifying analysis.